Join us in shaping UBC’s Next Century

 Thanks in large part to those plans, today UBC ranks among the world’s leading universities.
 We are the most international university in North America, thanks to a commitment to global citizenship that we first adopted in Trek 2000.
 At the same time, UBC needs to revisit its goals and priorities to reflect our changing world.
 We now have an opportunity to set the course for the next 25 years, to take an outstanding university and make it even better.

 We have established a Steering Committee, which plays a key role in this strategic planning process.
 In early spring, the committee considered all of the comments received to date and identified eight draft strategic priorities, which we invited your feedback on through an online survey and series of open house events in March and April.
 Thanks to all of you who took the time to share your thoughts and ideas to date.
-We are now at the stage of compiling what we heard about those draft strategic priorities and will post the findings on this site as soon as they are ready.
+Reports outlining what we heard so far are now available.

 UBC has already achieved great things and we are recognized worldwide for the quality of our research, our innovative teaching, our international outlook and our community engagement.
 To preserve and enhance that reputation, we need to make strategic investments in the people and initiatives that form our community.